 On Friday 29 November 2019, schools across the country will celebrate the people behind the scenes who help children learn, keep them safe and healthy and make sure schools run smoothly.

 Want to get involved this year, or at any time of year?
 Here’s what some schools do, and yours could too:

 Nominating a Star for a prize

 Is there a star in your school who deserves recognition?
-If so, nominate them and you could both win £25 M&S vouchers.
-Find out how to nominate a star.
+If so, nominate them and you could both win £25 vouchers.
+Nominate a star now!

 Giving children an opportunity to get to know school support staff better